matloff/TidyverseSkeptic/README.md

 # Note on ggplot2 re marketing

-Though RStudio presents **ggplot2** as part of the Tidyverse, that package predates Tidy and is written in base-R, not the Tidy paradigm.
-The package is widely used by both base-R advocates and Tidy proponents alike.
+RStudio's presentation of **ggplot2** as part of the Tidyverse is misleading.
+That package predates Tidy, and the package is widely used by both base-R advocates and Tidy proponents alike.
 RStudio's marketing of Tidy as including **ggplot2** only came later.

 This is important, since many who praise Tidy cite **ggplot2** as their first reason for being pro-Tidy in teaching.
 This obfuscates the real